mcallaghan/scoping-tmv/README.md

 ```

 generate a `.env` file containing a new secret key (keep this secret!) and your database settings.
+You will also need to enter either `local` or `production` to define what type of environment you are in

 ```
 python env_gen.py